brightkut/round-robbin-api/README.md

 Found 2 instances and start check health
 ```

-5. Use runner in `Postman` to call API with 6 requests and verify the message log in `routing-api` , It will display message in order like this
+5. Use run collection (`happy-case-round-robbin-api.postman_collection`) in `Postman` to call API with 6 requests and verify the message log in `routing-api` , It will display message in order like this
 but you will see the instance `8083` will be removed from this api list

 ```